- The Speech Center

 Arts in London is a four-week culture program in London, England.
 The program offers a variety of opportunities for students to attend concerts, theater, opera, and ballet and visit museums and art galleries while living in London.
 Day long excursions to Canterbury and Cambridge provide the opportunity to experience "the arts" in different areas of Britain, while Celtic culture is explored during a long weekend in Wales.
 Arts in London is offered biannually.

-Wheaton in England is an eight-week summer program offering 8-10 hours of credit in English literature and writing.
-Although the program varies somewhat from year to year, depending on the particular interests of each director, the basic program includes one to two weeks of classes on Wheaton's campus prior to departure and at least 6 weeks in the UK where students will have the opportunity to stay in a variety of locations and experience the cultural heritage in many different ways.
-Each trip will also include a number of visits to literary sites so that students will be able to link what they are reading to the places they are visiting.
-This program is offered biannually.
+Wheaton in England is an eight-week summer program offered biannually.
+Students may take 8-10 hours of credit in English literature and writing.
+The program varies depending on the particular interests of each director and faculty.
+The program schedule begins with two weeks of classes on Wheaton's campus prior to departure and about four weeks of classes at Oxford University; classes are taught by Wheaton faculty.
+In their last two weeks in the UK students will have the opportunity to visit and tour several literary sites that allow students to experience the English cultural heritage and link what they are reading to the places they are visiting.

 Students may pursue summer study via the eight-week Wheaton in Germany program, which, fulfills the study abroad requirements for German Studies majors.
-This program is also open to students of any major who have met the German competency requirement or its equivalent (with trip director approval).
-Wheaton in Germany features on-site study of German cultural history and national identity in a language immersion setting (GERM 343 ) followed by a four-week internship in Berlin GERM 496.(4 credit hrs) Offered annually in May-June, it is typically based in Munich, Berlin, and environs.
+This program is also open to students of any major who have met the German competency requirement or its equivalent (with program leaders approval).
+Wheaton in Germany features on-site study of German cultural history and national identity in a language immersion setting (GERM 343 ) followed by a four-week internship in Berlin GERM 496.(4 credit hrs) Offered annually in May-July, it is typically based in Munich, Berlin, and environs.

 The Wheaton in the Holy Lands Program is conducted by the School of Biblical and Theological Studies.
 This program is a study of the New Testament, Christian theology and historical geography through on-site lecture/instructions in Israel, Greece, and Rome.
 In addition, through contact with leaders of Roman Catholic and non-western churches, Wheaton in the-Holy Lands engages students with issues of the theological development of the Church through the centuries.
 The six-week program offers students the experience of a lifetime, exploring the Holy Lands under the guidance and instruction of Wheaton professors and local experts.

 Summer study in Latin America (during odd-numbered years) is sponsored by the Department of Modern and Classical Languages.
-This program offers courses in Spanish language and Latin American cultures and civilizations for Spanish majors and non-majors.
-Language courses are taught by native local instructors; civilization courses are team taught by Wheaton faculty and on-site instructors.
-Students live with national families and participate in local churches.
+This program offers courses in Spanish language and Latin American cultures and civilizations for Spanish minors and majors and non-majors.
+Language courses are taught by local instructors; civilization courses are team taught by Wheaton faculty with local guest lecturers.
+Students live with host families and participate in local churches.
 Service projects with national Christians are included.
-In past years sites have included Mexico City, Mexico; Buenos Aires, Argentina; Heredia, Costa Rica; and Managua, Nicaragua.
-Most recently, the program has been in San Jose, Costa Rica.
+In past years sites have included Mexico City, Mexico; Buenos Aires, Argentina; Managua, Nicaragua; and Heredia, Costa Rica.

 Pilgrimage to Santiago